akirpaniou/FirstPython/README.md

 # FirstPython

 Lessons in Django
-Models, views and templates, SQLLite
+Models, views and templates, CRUD with SQLLite